intjelic/python-sfml/doc/sphinx/source/index.rst

 A python binding is really the perfect way to sketch a software using SFML.

-By combining the strength of SFML with the ease of the python language, we can provide an amazing tool to build game quickly.
+By combining the strength of SFML with the ease of the python language, we can provide an amazing tool to build multimedia software.

 Contents:
 ---------